-The financial statements have been prepared on the going concern basis under the historical cost convention and in accordance with the Companies Act 2006 and applicable United Kingdom accounting standards, including Financial Reporting Standard 102 - 'The Financial Reporting Standard applicable in the United Kingdom and Republic of Ireland' ('FRS 102').
+The financial statements have been prepared on the going concern basis under the historical cost convention and in accordance with the Companies Act 2006 and applicable United Kingdom accounting standards, including Financial Reporting Standard 102 - 'The Financial Reporting Standard applicable in the United Kingdom and Republic of Ireland' (FRS 102').
 The functional currency is GBP Sterling.

 The going concern basis assumes that the company will continue to meet its liabilities as they fall due for the foreseeable future.
 The Directors make this assessment in response of a period of one year from the date of approval of these financial statements.
-Due to COVID-19, the museums were closed for the majority of 2020/21 and the company's activities were significantly impacted by the measures taken in response to the COVID-19 pandemic.
-The Museum of London museum sites reopened on 19 May 2021 with COVID secure measures and reduced hours in place.
-Visitor numbers have been lower than target and there is uncertainty about the forthcoming year, especially with regard to overseas tourists given the current travel restrictions.

-In making their going concern assessment the Directors have considered the impacts of COVID-19.
-The company's revised forecasts and projections as well as the long term cashflow.
-These continue to be regularly monitored by the directors and appropriate action will be taken to respond to changing circumstances.
+In making their going concern assessment the Directors have considered the continuing impacts of the closure of the London Wall museum site to the public in December 2022, and these are built into the company's revised forecasts and projections as well as the long term cashflow.
+These continue to be regularly monitored by the Directors and appropriate action will be taken to respond to changing circumstances.

-The Museum's Board of Governors agreed to reduce the charges to the company for use of resources during museum closure and for the remainder of the financial year to 31 March 2021 and 31 March 2022 in line with the anticipated reduction in visitors.
-The Board of Governors of the Museum of London has also provided a Letter of Support that confirms extended payment terms for recharges due from the company to the charity and that the charity will not require this to be paid before December 2022.
+The Board of Governors of the Museum of London has also provided a Letter of Support that confirms extended payment terms for recharges due from the company to the charity and that the charity will not require this to be paid before December 2024.